kyma-project/api-gateway/docs/user/README.md

 The `ratelimits.gateway.kyma-project.io` CRD describes the kind and the format of data that RateLimit Controller uses to configure request rate limits for applications.
 See [RateLimit Custom Resource](./local-rate-limit.md).

+## Authorization

+To assign access permissions to the API Gateway module resources, use the following [aggregated ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles):

+- `kyma-api-gateway-view`- Grants full access to all API Gateway resources.
+- `kyma-api-gateway-edit` - Grants full access to `gateway.kyma-project.io` resources and read-only access to `operator.kyma-project.io` resources.
+- `kyma-api-gateway-admin` - Grants read-only access to all API Gateway resources.

 ## Resource Consumption

 To learn more about the resources used by the Istio module, see [Kyma Modules' Sizing](https://help.sap.com/docs/btp/sap-business-technology-platform-internal/kyma-modules-sizing?locale=en-US&state=DRAFT&version=Internal&comment_id=22217515&show_comments=true#api-gateway).

-## Authorization

-To assign access permissions to the API Gateway module resources, use the following [aggregated ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles):

-- `kyma-api-gateway-view`
-- `kyma-api-gateway-edit`
-- `kyma-api-gateway-admin`